RHODE ISLAND and CONNECTICUT

 Bruce Wheeler

-These photos were taken with Nikon's Coolpix 5700
+All shots taken with a Nikon Coolpix 5700

 www.maui-angels.com